Game of Thrones Studio Tour, Banbridge, Co. Down

 Overview

-Banbridge sits on the River Bann in the heart of County Down, just 13 mi south‑west of Belfast and a short drive from the Mourne Mountains.
-The town grew from a coaching stop on the Belfast‑Dublin mail route and became a centre of the Irish linen industry in the 18th and 19th centuries.
-Today it blends historic charm with modern attractions – from the iconic under‑pass known locally as The Cut to the award‑winning F.E.
-McWilliam Gallery, a thriving retail outlet at The Boulevard, and the immersive Game of Thrones Studio Tour housed in a former linen mill.
+Banbridge sits on the River Bann in the heart of County Down, just 13 miles south-west of Belfast and a short drive from the Mourne Mountains.
+The town grew from a coaching stop on the Belfast-Dublin mail route into a major centre of the Irish linen industry.
+Today, it offers a straightforward mix of historic architecture, accessible green spaces, and contemporary attractions.
+Visitors come for the dramatic underpass known as The Cut, the award-winning F.E.
+McWilliam Gallery, the self-sufficient Banbridge Art Trail, and the immersive Game of Thrones Studio Tour housed in a converted linen mill.

 Banbridge first appears in records after the Williamite wars of the 1690s.
-The settlement formed around a bridge built over the Bann in 1712, giving the town its name.
-By the 1770s the area was the principal linen‑producing district in Ireland, boasting 26 bleach‑greens along the river.
-The wealth generated by flax processing funded civic improvements, most famously the 1834 underpass – Downshire Bridge, colloquially The Cut – engineered by William Dargan to ease the steep climb for horse‑drawn mail coaches.
+The settlement formed around a bridge built over the Bann in 1712, which gave the town its name.
+By the 1770s, the area had become Ireland’s principal linen-producing district, with 26 bleach-greens operating along the riverbanks.
+The wealth from flax processing funded significant civic improvements, most notably the 1834 underpass – officially Downshire Bridge but universally known as The Cut.
+Engineer William Dargan designed it to ease the steep climb for horse-drawn mail coaches navigating the town’s main thoroughfare.

 What to See & Do

-The Boulevard Outlet Park – a short drive south of town – houses over 50 international brands and free parking.
-In the town centre, Main Street offers a mix of independent boutiques, cafés and pubs.
-Popular eateries include Harry’s Bar, The Vault Pizza, Friar Tuck’s, Rosehip Café, Blend & Batch, and the Indian restaurant The Indian Tree.
-For a traditional Irish pub experience, try the Imperial Inn, Bus Bar or the historic Old Tavern.
+For shopping, the Boulevard Outlet Park (a short drive south) hosts over 50 international brands and provides more than 1,300 free parking spaces.
+In the town centre, Main Street offers independent boutiques, specialty grocers, and a range of cafés.
+Recommended stops include Harry’s Bar for casual drinks, The Vault Pizza and Friar Tuck’s for relaxed meals, Rosehip Café and Blend & Batch for coffee, and The Indian Tree for curry.
+Traditional pub fare and live music can be found at the Imperial Inn, Bus Bar, and the historic Old Tavern.

 Outdoor Activities